Best Travel Cards: Complete Guide

 - Multi-Currency Support: Hold and spend in multiple currencies

-- Digital Travel Cards: App-based cards with instant issuance
+- Digital Payment Cards: App-based cards with instant issuance

 - Traditional Credit Cards: Bank-issued cards with travel benefits

-- Prepaid Travel Cards: Load money before traveling
+- Prepaid Payment Cards: Load money before travelling

 - Multi-Currency Cards: Hold multiple currencies simultaneously